cjacker/opensource-toolchain-bouffalo-lab/README.md

 You can use 'BLDevCube' Linux version to make things easier (but not easy for me), Sipeed already have a [good tutorial](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html) here, please refer to [sipeed tutorial](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html) on how to use 'BLDevCube' to program M1S Dock.

-Here will explain how to program M1s Dock by command line:
+Here will explain how to program M1s Dock from command line:

 #### To program on-board BL702 of M1S Dock